amethyst/website/drafts/twia-8.md

   repositories have been transferred to this new organization, and [the wiki][wi] is now completely open for collaborators to edit.
 * [The Gitter chat has been split into multiple rooms][gc] to help keep conversations organized and reduce overall noise.
-Thanks for th e
+Looks much nicer!

 [gp]: https://pages.github.com/
 [co]: https://github.com/cobalt-org/cobalt.rs